muhadullah/TrackApp/README.md

     tuning page -- how to import database of stock settings for....all sports bikes?

-    tuning page --- how to include excel forms that calculate stock vs desired settings?
+    tuning page --- how to include functions / forms that calculate stock vs desired settings?

     Tracks page --- idea = select a track, pulls up map, can click each numbered turn & add in notes